Health Professions Admissions

 Clinical work generally falls during the summer term, but some programs also schedule class work during the summer.
 Commencement takes place in December.

-The Office of the Registrar publishes a detailed academic calendar each August.
+The Office of Enrollment Services publishes a detailed academic calendar each August.

 UT Southwestern values diversity because it enhances the educational experience of our students and enriches the Medical Center community.
 Welcoming a diverse student body is imperative as we strive to provide our state with health care professionals who mirror the population they serve.
 In the School of Health Professions, we actively publicize career opportunities, recruit students of varied backgrounds and all races, and respond to the state’s changing needs for health professionals.